 5 British Cities that are cheap to live in & offer a high Quality of Life

 Overall, it’s fair to say that the UK is an expensive country and living costs are rising!
 However there are more expensive countries in the world and many of these cities compare favourably to even the cheapest places to live in Canada for example.

 This post on the cheapest cities to live in the UK was last updated in May 2023.
 Comments and questions are welcome.
-However please note we are not experts on UK immigration laws (which are still evolving following Brexit).
+However please note we are not experts on UK immigration laws.
 It’s also quite hard to answer questions on local job markets/study options.
 You may have more luck on other forums or groups specific to moving to the UK from abroad.

+5 British Cities that are cheap to live in & offer a high Quality of Life